 Real Estate professionals have had a bumpy road the past 20 years with the ups and downs in the economy and real estate market.
-The housing boom in the early 2000's that was followed by the crash in 2008, the gradual growth over the past 12 years, and now the uncertainty of how the pandemic is going to affect the real estate market.
+The housing boom in the early 2000's that was followed by the crash in 2008, the gradual growth over the past 12 years, the extreme rise during the pandemic of the last 2 years, and the uncertainty of where the market will go in years to come.
 Regardless of what happens in the economy and whether housing prices are high or low, people always need a place to live.
 And real estate professionals are always going to be needed to help people navigate the real estate market and buy and sell their homes.

-Getting listings and finding good clients is very competitive in Florida.
+Getting listings and finding good clients (both individual and investors) is very competitive in Florida.
 To stand out and set yourself apart from other Florida agents takes more marketing and branding than ever before.

 Build a Positive Online Persona for your local Florida area